 Owing to the relatively sparse vegetation and numerous waterholes, the game viewing in the Kruger is some of the most rewarding in Africa.
 You can expect to see plenty of herbivores, including herds of elephant, and buffalo, giraffe, Burchell’s zebra, wildebeest, hippo, and numerous antelope species, along with both black and white rhino.
 The Kruger is home to the world’s largest rhino population, containing around 8-9,000 rhino, around half of South Africa’s total population.
 The large number of plains animals attract all of the big predators, so look out for lion, leopard, cheetah, spotted hyena and jackal.
 If you are really lucky you might even get to see the critically endangered African wild dog.

-There is also the opportunity to see a huge variety of birds, some of which are migratory, others full time residents.
-The park has introduced the ‘Big Six’ of birds to look out for, these are the six largest and most eye-catching birds found in the area.
-These are the Ground hornbill, Saddle-billed stork, martial eagle, Kori bustard, Lappet-faced vulture and Pel’s fishing owl.
+The park is also home to a huge variety of birds, some of which are migratory, others full time residents.
+The park has introduced the ‘Big 6’ list of birds to look out for, these are the six largest and most eye-catching birds found in the area.
+These are the Ground hornbill, Saddle-billed stork, Martial eagle, Kori bustard, Lappet-faced vulture and Pel’s fishing owl.